rugbyprof/1063-Data-Structures/Assignments/02_Program_1/README.md

 ### Testing

 When writing your programs, especially at this level, you should start small and incrementally add logic to your solution.
+Which means that you shouldn't jump right in and start to try flipping your image.
+One problem is that your working with starter code written by someone else, so you might want to familiarize yourself with the code.
+One way of doing this is to start with a small simple image, lets say this one: